 For 2020 the refresh will take place on:

 Saturday 19th September and Sunday 20th September 2020.
-Moodle will be unavailable ALL day for ALL users.
+Moodle will be unavailable ALL day on both days for ALL users.

 We not currently planning a late refresh this year as the main refresh date is after most dissertation deadlines have passed.